Ortigas Center: Education

 Among the universities and colleges situated within Ortigas are St. Paul College Pasig, University of Asia and the Pacific, and the Saint Pedro Poveda College.
-The Ateneo School of Medicine and Public Health of the Ateneo de Manila University is also located within the financial center.
+The MFI Polytechnic Institute, which caters to technical and vocational courses, and the Ateneo School of Medicine and Public Health of the Ateneo de Manila University can also be found in the financial center.
 Lourdes School of Mandaluyong is among the secondary schools within Ortigas.
-MFI Polytechnic Institute which caters to technical and vocational courses can also be found in the financial center.